Join our Student Nursing Associate Apprenticeship at UHBW!

 My top tip?
 Do your research, find out exactly what is involved and what you need to be a successful candidate.
 It’s a really good opportunity to show what you are capable of and to enhance your skills and career development.

-Top Tips when applying for a TNA Role
+Top Tips when applying for a SNA Role

-The TNA role is a fantastic opportunity to progress to a registered nursing role; however you should not underestimate the work and commitment required.
-As a TNA you will effectively be working in a full time role and completing a foundation degree in nursing within two years.
-If you are interested in becoming a TNA now or in the future, speak to your manager, contact your divisional nurse recruitment leads for further information.
+The SNA role is a fantastic opportunity to progress to a registered nursing role; however you should not underestimate the work and commitment required.
+As a SNA you will effectively be working in a full-time role and completing a foundation degree in nursing within two years.
+If you are interested in becoming a SNA now or in the future, speak to your manager, contact your divisional nurse recruitment leads for further information.

-This section should give you some useful hints and tips on completing the application form to give you the best chance of getting an invite to the assessment centre.
+This section should give you some useful hints and tips on completing the application form to give you the best chance of getting an invite to our assessment centre.

 Completing the TRAC application from

-The TNA recruitment process is competitive with high numbers of applicants and the selection process is anonymous.
-The shortlister does not see your personal details so it is important that you provide all the relevant details in the application form.
+The SNA recruitment process is competitive with high numbers of applicants and the selection process is anonymous.
+The short lister does not see your personal details so it is important that you provide all the relevant details in the application form.

 First impressions count, don’t assume you will get an interview.